PSIR Optional By Riddhi Sharma

 - Advanced Courses (Registered users): It covers full syllabus.

-Features of advanced courses
+Other Features of the courses

 - Advanced lectures: These include applied part and in depth-learning for all major topics.
 These are not available at YouTube.

 - Personalized student dashboard: Registered Students get a Personalized student dashboard with a login password.
 You can watch the lectures anywhere, anytime.
-You can also track studies through realtime course progress.

 - Answer Writing Practice: There are extensive answer writing sessions exactly based on UPSC pattern.
 Kindly note that evaluation is not part of the Classroom course.
 Evaluation is available for test series students.